selenbayram/csc148-winter-2022/A1/README.md

 The main player aims to prevent the raccoons from reaching the garbage cans by trapping them using recycling bins.
 The game is similar to [Rodent's Revenge](https://en.wikipedia.org/wiki/Rodent%27s_Revenge) in terms of rules and design.

-_NOTE: The starter code is provided by the instructors and the copyright statement can be found at the beginning of each file._
+_NOTE: The starter code is provided by the instructors and the copyright statement can be found at the beginning of each relevant file._

 ### Classes (in a1.py)
 _NOTE: The class descriptions are obtained from the assignment handout provided by the instructors._